- Fee assured

 Current NHS consultant posts held

 Clinical Background: NHS and private sector, working with complex presentations in forensic, adult and child & adolescent mental health, and neuropsychology.
 Consultancy work.
-Accredited in EMDR, clinical hypnosis and group psychotherapy (group analysis).
+Trained in EMDR, clinical hypnosis and group group analytic psychotherapy.

 Research (Phd) supervisor at the New School of Psychotherapy and Counselling